harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

 ## Install the Delegate

-On the Linux machine where you want to run the Delegate, use the following modifications along with the **Docker environment** instructions in [Install a Delegate](/docs/platform/Delegates/install-delegates/install-a-delegate):
+On the Linux machine where you want to run the Delegate, use the following modifications along with the **Docker** instructions in [Install the default Delegate on Kubernetes or Docker](/docs/platform/Delegates/install-delegates/overview):

 * Add `-e DELEGATE_TAGS="windows-amd64"`.
 * Add `-e RUNNER_URL=http://[windows_machine_hostname_or_ip]:3000`.